jhashikhar/digital-signal-governance/docs/governance-assumptions.md

 A governance condition becomes consequential when signals affected by that condition are relied upon for measurement, attribution, reporting, operational activity, oversight, or decision-making.

-Reliance transforms governance conditions into governance exposure.
+Reliance may transform governance conditions into governance exposure.

 ---